What role does exercise have in your life?

 Movement Sessions

 Movement Sessions are 1:1 sessions where clients can take a deeper dive in their learning around relationship to sport, exercise and movement.
-Movement sessions are uniquely designed to both explore and interrupt compulsive movement patterns, address avoidance of exercise, and offer embodied, new experiences for clients to build trust in their bodies and minds as they approach movement.
+Movement sessions are uniquely designed to both explore and interrupt compulsive movement patterns and attitudes rooted in eating psychopathology, OCD, perfectionism, rigidity, and affect regulation.
+Movement sessions address both compulsive and avoidant patterns and offer new experiences for clients to build trust in their bodies and minds as they approach movement.

 Rethinking Sport + Exercise Process Group